cysouw/diathesis/text/c07_participle.md

 c.
 Heute wurde viel gelacht.
 :::

-Although verbs with a *haben* Perfect are often though of as 'agentive' verbs, there are many non-agentive verbs, for example describing bodily processes (like *bluten* 'to bleed') or bodily sensations (like *jucken* 'to itch) that also take *haben* in the Perfect.
+Although verbs with a *haben* perfect are often though of as 'agentive' verbs, there are many non-agentive verbs, for example describing bodily processes (like *bluten* 'to bleed') or bodily sensations (like *jucken* 'to itch') that also take *haben* in the Perfect.

 **Attested Verbs**